Papyrus Oxyrhynchus 81

 Papyrus Oxyrhynchus 81 (P. Oxy.
 81) is a declaration on oath by a tax collector, written in Greek.
 The manuscript was written on papyrus in the form of a sheet.
 It was discovered by Grenfell and Hunt in 1897 in Oxyrhynchus.
 The document was written between 244-245.
-Currently it is housed in the British Museum (757) in London.
+Currently it is housed in the British Library (757) in London.
 The text was published by Grenfell and Hunt in 1898.

 The letter is addressed to a strategus of Oxyrhynchus.
 It was written by a tax collector of Oxyrhynchus, whose name was Aurelius Apion.
 The measurements of the fragment are 82 by 72 mm.